estatewatch/estatewatch.github.io/content/estates/newavenue.md

 Countryside have started [marketing](https://www.countrysideproperties.com/all-developments/london/new-avenue) new phase 1 homes off-plan on the redeveloped estate for prices starting at £600k.

 Phase 3 of the redevelopment comprising the south-east corner of the estate has been stalled according to the developer's [website for the scheme](https://www.countrysidehomes.com/developments/london/new-avenue-oakwood/download-newsletter).

-It says that works will commence on phase 3 in 2025 as revisions are made due to updated building regulations.
+In February 2025, it was [reported](https://enfielddispatch.co.uk/move-to-provide-more-social-rent-homes-on-southgate-estate-redevelopment/) that the council is negotiating with Countryside on the acquisition of 159 new homes previously earmarked for private sale, with plans to convert them into social-rent homes.
+This would be funded with a grant from the government’s Affordable Homes Programme (AHP).

+If Countryside agrees an offer, a revised planning and development programme will be drawn up.
+The start date for the third phase is set for March 2026 and the estimated completion date for the whole project is supposedly March 2028.

 ---